gpdowney/lightweightLSAT/docs/reason/understand.md

 You boil down arguments to clarify their essential meaning.

-!!! info "Law school relevance"
+!!! note "Law school relevance"

     In general, lawyers, judges, and legal academics are bad writers.
 Learning to boil down arguments will be useful for law school.